The Bankrate promise

 Cost by brand

-The out-the-door price of a higher-end vehicle is higher than that of a standard car — and the maintenance that comes with it will carry a higher cost, too.
+The out-the-door price of a higher-end vehicle is higher than that of a standard car — and its maintenance will carry a higher cost, too.
 Your warranty may even require you to handle maintenance at a specific dealership, even for simple things like oil changes and mileage inspections.
 The dealer experience tends to be more expensive but does carry the comfort of mechanics that specialize in your car’s make and model.

 While it may seem obvious that mid- and high-end vehicles require high-end upkeep, this is not always the case.
 Take Dodge, for example.
-Although it is a mid-tier option, the annual maintenance cost reaches close to the level Mercedes drivers must pay.
+Although it is a mid-tier option, the five-year maintenance cost nears what Mercedes drivers must pay.

 Consider the value that comes with a vehicle, which can come down to how many times you will have to take it to the body shop.
 But even regular costs — like gas — can be more expensive if you have to opt for premium fuel.
 Research the average annual costs of vehicle brands to estimate how much a car will cost you over the course of ownership.